Monday, December 8, 2025

 When the strength in arms, hands and fingers decreases or only one hand is available after a broken arm, for example, even preparing a sandwich becomes a challenge.
 Preparation aids can help here: Pointed edges hold the bread or an apple in place, for example, making it possible to cut with one hand.
 Thanks to an anti-slip coating on the underside of the board, it won’t slip around the table either.

-The high edges prevent spills and make it easier to lift the board.
-The board is suitable for left- and right-handed users and it doesn’t matter which side you lubricate from.
+The high edges ensure the bread is stable on the board and can be smeared with spread, for example.
+Specially shaped raised edges make it easier to pick up.
+The board is suitable for left- and right-handed users and it doesn’t matter which side is smeared.

 Pointed edges fix and help with food preparation.
 Credit: Ornamin